OmniBench: Towards The Future of Universal Omni-Language Models: OmniBench

 The questions are formalized as multi-choice question-answering (MCQ) but try to maintain a consistent logic that suggests the only one possible and accurate answer, \emph{i.e.}, they can be potentially further re-organized into blank filling questions.
 Furthermore, when constructing the options, the annotators need to ensure at least one confusing wrong option.
 To ensure question difficulty, annotators were required to verify that questions and options were not trivially easy, lacked distinguishable patterns, and could not be answered by state-of-the-art MLLMs using image information alone.
 GPT-4 are allowed to use to provide initial annotator self-assessments of question quality.
 We restrict the images with a minimum resolution of 480P (854x480 pixels) and audio clips with a maximum duration of 30 seconds.

 We implemented strict measures to maintain diversity across the dataset.
 This includes varying image and audio sources, limiting the frequency of individual speakers in audio clips to no more than five occurrences, and restricting the replication of similar instructions or questions.
 For instance, questions about specific environmental contexts were limited up to three samples.
-Importantly, annotators were required to provide \textbf{rationales} for correct answers, detailing the specific information that should be derived from the image and audio modalities respectively.
+Importantly, annotators were required to provide audio transcripts (or music captions) and \textbf{rationales} for correct answers, detailing the specific information that should be derived from the image and audio modalities respectively.
 This approach not only aided in quality inspection but also laid the groundwork for future fine-grained evaluation.

 \paragraph{Quality Control.} Our quality control process was two-fold, including human inspection round and automatic inspection round assisted by MLLM.
 First, all annotated instruction-response pairs undergo cross-inspection by human annotators.
 Inspectors provide detailed reasons for any samples that failed to meet our stringent criteria, allowing for targeted revisions.
 Samples that pass human inspection are then subjected to a secondary check using a vision-language model LLaVA-1.6-34B~\citep{liu2024llavanext}, where the the automatic quality inspection model is selected by considering trade-off between efficiency and performance.
 This automated process evaluates each sample under various ablation settings: \textit{image and text only}, \textit{audio transcript and text only}, and \textit{text only} (repeated three times).
 Samples are only accepted if the model either rejected the task or made mistakes under these limited-information scenarios, confirming the necessity of both visual and auditory information for correct responses.
 We plot the distribution of the inspection frequency of the passed samples in \autoref{fig:inspect_dist}, where we could find that $76\%$ (868) of the passed samples do not require further modification under a well-defined annotation framework and $21.1\%$ of them requiring 1-2 times of revision.
-During the iterative quality checking, $9.58\%$ ($121$) QA pairs are defined as "hard to recycle" and dumped after revisions and discussions.
+During iterative quality checking, $9.58\%$ ($121$) QA pairs are defined as ``hard to recycle'' and dumped.